germancin/gaia-react-demo/README.md

     To build the app the ``REACT_APP_STAGE`` is set as `dev` and `production` according to the environments.

+    ``REACT_APP_STAGE`` is used within **package.json** in order to build the app in different environments, taking the correct configuration from the [config.js](https://github.com/germancin/gaia-react-demo/blob/master/app/src/config.js) file.

     The ``npm run build deploy:prod`` command from [package.json](https://github.com/germancin/gaia-react-demo/blob/master/app/package.json#L25) is executed for production build and it will get the production configurations from the [config.js](https://github.com/germancin/gaia-react-demo/blob/master/app/src/config.js) file.
-Also this will bundle the scss files.
+Also this will bundle the **scss files**.

     All the configurations are placed in the [config.js](https://github.com/germancin/gaia-react-demo/blob/master/app/src/config.js) file.